Ehsangit2021/citation-quest/README.md

 https://streamlit.io/

 converter.py is the python script that performs regular expression in order to find the aforementioned citations.
 The reqular expression can be extended to cover other type of citations.
 If you are interested in, please let me know for contributions.

+To find a real demonstration follo the link.   cite-quest.ir